DuyNgocAnalyst/PortfolioProject/ReadMe.md

 ## Introduction and Objective ##
 Data Preprocessing (Data Cleaning, Data Tranforming, Data Reduction,..) always plays a crucial roles in Data Science Project.
-But yet it is still very underrated in the Data Analyst community, so I hope that this project can be a guidance to brush up your skills and also help you to understand more about Data Preprocessing

 ## Skills Acquired ##
 A few skills that you might learn after going through the project